illiliti/eiwd/src/iwd.ap.rst

    * - Passphrase
      - 8..63 character string

        WPA-PSK Passphrase to be used with this access point.
+At least one of *Passphrase*, *PreSharedKey* must be present.

+   * - PreSharedKey
+     - 64-character hex-string

+       Processed passphrase for this network in the form of a hex-encoded 32-byte pre-shared key.
+Either this or *Passphrase* must be present.

 IPv4 Network Configuration
 --------------------------